derek-watson14/drinkME/README.md

 This application uses four APIs; Google , Punk, Open Brewery, and CocktailDB.
 For style, we used Materialize.

+We have three methods of quick navigation around the page.
+The first is the nav bar, the second are the floating buttons in the corner, and the third is the drinkME title in the top left corner.

+The cocktail section

+The beer section uses PUNK API to generate a random beer for the user.
+Then, the user can use the input field to find a brewery near them to enjoy their beer.

 ## Images of Completed Website